20 years later...

 In the next moment, I somehow perceived him to be standing in a brilliant

-light...a searchlight in which nothing could be hidden.
+light...a searchlight from which nothing could be hidden.

 There was now no place to run, no place to hide, no possibility of escape